 Slowing Climate Change

-A revealed that animal agriculture is the biggest contributor to greenhouse gases – more than all forms of transportation combined.
+A United Nations report revealed that animal agriculture is the biggest contributor to greenhouse gases – more than all forms of transportation combined.
 In the U.S., around 19,000 factory-farmed animals are slaughtered every minute, with the harmful emissions they release, including nitrous oxide and methane emitted directly related to climate change.
 Methane alone is said to be 25 times more harmful to the environment than carbon dioxide.
 When fewer people consume meat and meat products, the amount of farmed livestock is reduced, therefore reducing the gases that contribute to climate change.

 Easing Drought and Preventing a Water Crisis